 Caulk is usually made of either latex or silicone (or a combination of the two).
 There are different types of caulk for all sorts of renovation and construction uses, so it’s very important that you’re choosing the right filler for the job.

-When choosing caulk, you should consider your project, indoors/outdoors, and if the seal needs to be painted.
+When choosing caulk, you should consider your project, if it’s indoors/outdoors, and if the seal needs to be painted.

 Loading a caulk gun is a really easy process.
 Watch the video below to see the full tutorial, plus a few tips!